sautee/sautee.github.io/_posts/2021-06-12-vimeotransform.md

 Going into 2016, Vimeo's strategy was to invest in original content and become an entertainment destination competing with Netflix, Hulu and others.
 There were problems with this direction however.

--   Original content was not getting [cheaper](https://www.statista.com/statistics/707302/netflix-video-content-budget/)
+-   Original content was not getting [cheaper](https://www.statista.com/statistics/707302/netflix-video-content-budget/).

--   The streaming media marketplace was [crowded](https://en.wikipedia.org/wiki/List_of_streaming_media_services)
+-   The streaming media marketplace was [crowded](https://en.wikipedia.org/wiki/List_of_streaming_media_services).

--   Customer acquisition cost was high
+-   Customer acquisition cost was high.

--   Not solving new or existing problems for video creators
+-   Not solving new or existing problems for video creators.

 Considering these factors, Vimeo switched strategy in 2017.